Be honest and show us the real you – Corinne Dugdale, graduate recruitment adviser, BT

 BT’s one-to-one interview

-The final stage of the recruitment process is a one-to-one interview with one of BT’s assessors.
-Traditionally, this has been with a manger from a relevant business area and will also provide candidates to find out more about the job.
+The final stage of the recruitment process is a virtual assessment centre, which includes another interview.
+Traditionally, this has been with a manager from a relevant business area and will also help candidates to find out more about the job.

-The questions during this final interview will incorporate the different types questions asked in the previous stages, this includes ‘give us an example of a time when…’ questions and hypothetical scenario questions (‘what would you do if…’).
+The questions during this final interview will incorporate the different types of questions asked in the previous stages.
+This includes ‘give us an example of a time when…’ questions and hypothetical scenario questions (‘what would you do if…’).
 You may also be asked questions about your motivation for applying and your interest in BT and its graduate programmes.

 Preparing for your BT graduate interview

 Make sure that you have done your research in BT and know the skills and qualities that it is looking for.
 Here are some things that you should be aiming to do while preparing for BT’s interview.
 Make sure to start preparations in good time, as you won’t be able to fit everything into an evening.